viewar/documentation/docs/tutorials/template_tutorials/furniture_live.md

 ### Add app information

-Choose a unique app ID that will be used to access your application.
-It is a good idea to use a syntax like: _company.project_ or _project.topic_.
+Type in the Project Name and Company Name.
+See below for an automatically generated App-ID - it will be used to access your application.
+You may leave it as-is or customize it.

 ### Style your app

-Customise your application with a user-friendly Configurator view.
+Customise your application with a user-friendly Style tab.
 It is an easy and intuitive way to change colours of backgrounds, buttons and text.
-If you are familiar with CSS, check out the second tab.
-Properties of each element may be accessed Left-Click while holding Shift.
+On the left-hand side you see a Global Menu, giving you an overview of all app screens; on the right-hand side - a Contextual Menu, offering access to styling of particular elements.
+If you are familiar with CSS, check out the second tab of the Contextual Menu.

 ### Add content

-Add content with the Content Manager.
+The Content tab offers various ways to fill your app with content.
 Some Sample Content is provided to get you started.
-Should you want to add your Custom Content straight away, use the button below.
 Don't worry, you will be able to manage your models at any time, even after App publishing!

+### Customize

+In the Customize tab particular functionalities of the application may be toggled on and off.
+"Projects" stands for projects saving and loading, while "Shopping Cart" offers a summary of all the models available in your scene.
+The Google Tracking ID may also be set here.

 ### Test the app